 PAM: And to know that’s an option, that’s awesome.
 Parenting wise, you mentioned this was for before attachment parenting, but that attachment parenting has kind of come to the forefront and is better known in the last decade or so.
 As you mentioned, The Continuum Concept talks about parenting that way before that.

-Then they would describe what was not working and it was clear to me that they hadn’t looked for the underlying consciousness that is a part of, and a different value system that was a part of, our ancestry and, most importantly, it’s what I call a partnership culture.
+Then they would describe what was not working and it was clear to me that they hadn’t looked for the underlying consciousness and the different value system that was a part of our ancestry and, most importantly, it’s what I call a partnership culture.
 It’s this idea that we’re all connected.
-We live in a society and culture that undermines that truth and makes us feel disconnected and separate and in competition with each other and so we develop strategies for relationship that leads to lots of various kinds of power struggles and just not enjoyable relationships, especially between parents and children.
+We live in a society and culture that undermines that truth and makes us feel disconnected and separate and in competition with each other.
+And so, we develop strategies for relationship that lead to lots of various kinds of power struggles and just not enjoyable relationships, especially between parents and children.

 But conventional ways of thinking about education create a kind of prison that really limits us and makes it hard to live according to our nature.
 That’s what I love about unschooling, that it’s working with children’s nature instead of against it.
 But in order to do that, we have to learn a little bit about it and unlearn what we’ve been trained to believe about human nature and habits of thought that come from those beliefs.

-PAM: Yes, and that lines up perfectly with your point that’s so much of the deschooling is really for the parent because we are the ones that have been immersed in that culture for so much longer than our kids have.
+PAM: Yes.
+And that lines up perfectly with your point that so much of the deschooling is really for the parent, because we are the ones that have been immersed in that culture for so much longer than our kids have.